 Project work includes designing and validating shared, consistent, evidence-informed clinical practices; and configuring a powerful new clinical information system.
 It also includes developing a comprehensive education program that will cater to the different learning needs of care providers, nurses, and ancillary and support staff across VCH, PHSA and PHC.

-The new standardized clinical practices and the clinical information system will roll out to facilities across VCH, PHSA and PHC starting with the Lions Gate Hospital/Sea-to-Sky group of sites.
+The clinical information system and new standardized clinical practices have been implemented at VCH-Coastal sites, including Lions Gate Hospital, and will continue to roll out at facilities across VCH, PHSA and PHC.
 As a foundation for this work, the Vancouver Pharmacy Production Centre opened in fall 2016.

 What will change?